cmatthews20/pytest-regression-plus/REPORTNOTES.md

 By incorporating these recommendations, the testing framework will meet the expectations of testing engineers and have the potential to become a valuable asset within the software development community.
 The availability of the framework on PyPI will further contribute to its accessibility, enabling engineers to integrate it into their projects.

 The experiment should also be repeated with variances in test amounts and test times.

+These features are included in the code release, but not explained in this report.
+This was intentional, to avoid scope creep of this report and bearing in mind the length required for this deliverable. (maybe this is a letter of transmittal thing)